Back

 Spot the Signs – Youth Suicide Prevention Training

-The purpose of this training is to increase knowledge and awareness relating to suicide in children and young people (CYP).
-We will explore information about which groups of young people are most at risk and why, protective factors and increase confidence in using practical strategies for identifying and responding to signs of risk in young people.
-We aim to provide the latest information and statistics in regards to suicide in CYP.
-We will also explore the effects of media and contagion on youth suicide, with the internet having an important and contemporary role.
+The purpose of this training is to increase knowledge and awareness related to suicide in children and young people (CYP).
+We will explore information about which groups of CYP are most at risk and why, as well as developing confidence in using practical strategies for identifying and responding to signs of suicide risk in CYP.
+We will reflect on the latest information and statistics in regards to suicide in CYP, exploring the contemporary effects of the online world and social media on suicidality.

 Spot the signs - Online or face to face training – 2 hours – For anyone supporting children and young people

-Introduction to Spot the Signs – Youth Suicide Prevention Overview
+Spot the Signs – Youth Suicide Prevention Overview Training

 Mental Health First Aid Youth Courses - Online or face to face training – 1 or 2 days – For anyone supporting children and young people